-The concept of eating unclean meat (in particular that of pigs) is still being debated today.
+The concept of eating unclean meat (pork, etc) is still being debated today.

 Here's what the book of Leviticus says.

 And the swine, though he divide the hoof, and be clovenfooted, yet he cheweth not the cud; he is unclean to you.
 Of their flesh shall ye not eat, and their carcase shall ye not touch; they are unclean to you.

 - Leviticus 11:7-8 (KJV)